muckelba/poracleWiki/configuration/telegram.md

 # Stickers

 Telegram alerts can send a sticker.
+Telegram is a bit fussy about these:

+* they have to be from a https source,
+* need to be in webp format
-Telegram is a bit fussy about these; they have to be from a https source for example, and if they do not exist it will remember this and not display them for a while rather than checking on every messasge.
+* if they do not exist it will remember this and not display them for a while rather than checking on every messasge.

+# Web page preview